Random walks in Euclidean space: Notation and outline

 We also recall the conditions we already defined for convenient reference.
 We say that $\mu$ is {\em non-degenerate}, if there is no proper closed subset $A\subset \R^d$ and an isometry $\g\in\Isom (\R^d)$ such that $\mu^{*(l)}.\d_{x_0}$ is almost surely contained in $\g^{l}(A)$.

-It will be useful for us in many places of the paper to symmetrize $\mu$ by replacing it with $\wt\mu*\mu$.
+It will be useful for us in many places in the paper to symmetrize $\mu$ by replacing it with $\wt\mu*\mu$.
 Unfortunately, the measure we obtain this way might be degenerate.
+Consider the following example in $\R^2$: Let $\g_1$ and $\g_2$ be two rotations about two different centers through the same angle, which is not a rational multiple of $\pi$.
+We leave it to the reader to verify that $\g_1$ and $\g_2$ generate a dense subgroup in the orientation preserving isometries, hence the measure $\mu=(\d_{\g_1}+\d_{\g_2})/2$ is non-degenerate.
+However, for any $k$, $\wt{\mu^{*(k)}}*\mu^{*(k)}$ is supported on pure translations.
+Moreover, we can choose $\g_1$ and $\g_2$ to have matrices with rational entries, and then the translations in the support of $\wt{\mu^{*(k)}}*\mu^{*(k)}$ will all be rational.
+Hence they preserve the lattice $(1/q)\Z^2$, where $q$ is the common denominator.
+This shows that $\wt{\mu^{*(k)}}*\mu^{*(k)}$ is degenerate.

-(For example, consider $\R^2$ and a measure $\mu$ such that $\t(\supp\mu)$ consists of a single rotation of infinite degree given by a matrix with rational entries.)
-For this reason, we introduce a different notion which is easily seen to descend to $\wt\mu*\mu$.
+For the above reason, we introduce a different notion which is easily seen to descend to $\wt\mu*\mu$.
 We say that $\mu$ is {\em almost non-degenerate} if for every point $x\in\R^d$, the set $\{\g(x):\g\in\supp \mu\}$ does not lie in a proper affine subspace.
-As we will see in Lemma \ref{lm_almostnd}, if $\mu$ is non-degenerate then $\mu^{*(k)}$ is almost non-degenerate for some integer $k\ge1$.
+As we will see in Lemma \ref{lm_almostnd}, if $\mu$ is non-degenerate then $\mu^{*(k)}$ is almost non-degenerate for some integer $k\ge1$, but it may happen that $\mu$ itself is {\em not} almost non-degenerate.
 The implication in the other direction is often true, as well.
-In particular, almost non-degeneracy is sufficient for most of the paper, except for Section \ref{sc_smallSSA}, where we need to refine this notion.
+In particular, almost non-degeneracy is sufficient for most of the paper, except for Section \ref{sc_smallSSA}.

 We say that $\mu$ have {\em finite moments of order} $\a>0$, if